What is Price Discrimination?

-Canadian entertainment company Cineplex is a classic example of a firm using the pricing strategy.
-Depending on the age demographic, tickets for the same movie are at different prices.
+The Canadian entertainment company, Cineplex, is a classic example of a firm using the price discrimination strategy.
+Depending on the age demographic, tickets for the same movie are sold at different prices.
 In addition, Cineplex charges different prices on different days (Tuesday being the cheapest and weekends being the most expensive).
 The following is a diagram from Cineplex for a movie screening on a Monday.

-As indicated in the diagram above, different age demographics face a different price for the same screening.
-It would be an example of third-degree price discrimination.
+As indicated in the diagram above, different age demographics face different prices for the same screening.
+This is an example of third-degree price discrimination.

 Price Discrimination in Increasing a Firm’s Profitability

 Consider a firm that charges a single price for an apple: $5.
 In such a case, it would lead to one sale and total revenue of $5: